GeorgiGeorgiev-IT/GeorgiGeorgiev-IT/README.md

 Hi there! 👋 I'm Georgi Georgiev

 👨‍🎓 About Me
-- 21 years old, a Computer Science student at the University of Economics
+- 21 years old, a Computer Science student at the University of Economics - Varna.
 - Graduated from a Software and Hardware Sciences school.
 - Passionate about programming and continuous learning.